AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 One element of an identity namespace is the **identity type**.
 The identity type determines:

 * Whether an identity graph will be generated:
-  * Identity graphs are not generated for non-people identifier and partner ID identity types.
+  * Identity graphs are not generated for the following identity types: non-person identifiers and partner ID.
   * Identity graphs are generated for all other identity types.
 * Which identities are removed from the identity graph when system limits are reached.
 For more information, read the [guardrails for identity data](guardrails.md).